chromium/chromium/docs/chrome_browser_design_principles.md

         * This class should own all tab-centric features. e.g. print preview, lens overlay, compose, find-in-page, etc.
-            * If the feature requires instantiation of `WebContents::SupportsUserData`, it should be done in this class.
+            * If the feature requires instantiation of `content::WebContentsUserData`, it should be done in this class.
         * For desktop chrome, `TabHelpers::AttachTabHelpers` will become a remove-only method.
 Clank/WebView may continue to use section 2 of `TabHelpers::AttachTabHelpers` (Clank/WebView only).